 The construction zone width along/adjacent to the bridge is anticipated to be approximately 20 to 30 feet beyond the edge on both sides of the existing bridge deck.
-Staging of construction materials and equipment are expected to be within the Caltrans right of way in the existing medians located on either side of the Eel River in between the existing northbound and southbound alignments.
+Staging of construction materials and equipment are expected to be within the Caltrans right of way in the existing medians located between the northbound US 101 Paul Mudgett Bridge (Br. #04-0016R) and the southbound bridge (Br. #04-0016L).